32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 ## 📚 Documentation
 For detailed usage instructions and test results, please refer to https://doc.bchplus.com/

-## 🔙 Looking back over the past eight years,
+## 🔙 Looking back over the past eight years

 I feel incredibly fortunate to have been given the opportunity to develop BCH+ for eight years.